 - Leeroy Jenkins: The M'Zarch come off as this, with their first reaction to every new development being "Attack!"
 They're lucky that their neighbors are generally peaceful, or they might have gotten themselves wiped out by now.
 It still ends up costing them the entirety of their landing party when Astra activates the Spinneret.

-- Neglectful Precursors: The makers of the Spinneret would count, having just abandoned their staggeringly powerful and dangerous technology, without even bothering to switch it off on the way out the door.
+- Neglectful Precursors: The makers of the Spinneret just abandoned their staggeringly powerful and dangerous technology, without even bothering to switch it off on the way out the door.

 - Reasonable Authority Figure: Colonel Meredith.
 Being the last word on anything that happens in the colony and with troops to back it up, he's functionally a military dictator, but goes out of his way not to abuse it, and is almost ridiculously dedicated to doing exactly the job he was assigned to: making the Astra colony a success.
 Even when he has to oppose the UN and ultimately the US government in order to do it.

-- Sapient Cetaceans: The Pom are a non-terrestrial variant, being described as similar to dolphins with tentacles.
+- Sapient Cetaceans: The Pom are similar to dolphins with tentacles.

 - Schizo Tech: The Poms, being an aquatic species, have never invented fire, and their environment precludes many other types of high-energy manufacturing.
 But that didn't stop them from attaining mastery of enhanced nuclear force.